thehappenplace/Starbound-Stuff/README.md

 **THis Requires the StarboundSimpleVoreMod by sheights** found below https://github.com/Sheights/StarboundSimpleVoreMod

+**Install**
+Coppy the folder to your mod folder located in the starbound game folder Do not nest the folder so it should be Starbound/mods/Modfoldernamehere/ all your goodies here You can name the folder if necessary I am pretty bad at naming and the folder is rather stupidly named It won't effect anything and should make it easier to read

+**INFO**
 They have the same spawn setup: 1 door, 1 Light, 6 floran, 1 Vore flag, Colony deed

 They only have the one version and it does not digest.